tp7309/TTPassGen/README.md

   -p, --part_size INTEGER        when result data is huge, split package
                                  size(MB) will be applied, 0 is unlimited.
                                  [default: 0]
+  -a, --append_mode INTEGER      whether append content to OUTPUT or not.
+                                 [default: 0]
   --help                         Show this message and exit.
 ```
 generated password displayed line by line in `OUTPUT`.
 It is recommended to use notepad ++ to open file(`utf-8`).